 Back in the van, it is time for our journey through the countryside to Boca de Yuma.
 Along the way we will discuss the topography and geology of the region, passing through rugged scrub lands that gradually give way to marginal farmland and cane fields.
 Country living here is basic at best and simply survival at it's worst.
 We will witness it all.

-The Yuma River has for many years, been the safe haven of sailors both good and bad!
-We will board a small boat and head up and down stream observing the present day as well as items from centuries past!
+The Yuma River has for many years, been the safe haven of sailors...both good and bad and in between!
+We will board a small boat and head up and downstream observing the natural surroundings as well as memories from centuries past!
 Weather conditions permitting, a short ride out to sea is in order as well!

 Those into history and photography are recommended for this day!